hyoklee/h5s/README.md

 # FAQ

-## Security: OpenBSD Only
+## Security

- I don't care other platforms that have too many security holes.
+  h5s runs on OpenBSD only.

 ## Streaming Peformance